Domferr/Software-Engineering-Project-3/README.md

 Domenico Ferraro 19203549
 Alex Ng 17409754

+TASK 2
+We have created 3 classes to store the data called Project, StaffMember and Student.
+Project contains the title, the staff member that proposed it and the stream it targets.
+Student contains general student info, their stream (focus), and their project preferences.
+StaffMember consists of their name, research activities, research areas, their proposed projects and whether or not they are special focus.
+We created the respective unit tests for each of these class aiming for high coverage.
+Each of the classes consists of fromCSV and fromCSVRow methods which reads data from disk and creates their objects.
+These methods are tested in the unit test classes provided.
+Project offers a validate method which makes sures that the supervisors that propose these projects are consistent with their focus.

+TASK 1
 How Test Sets are generated:
 Students are generated from a list of names.
 They are assigned a random unique student number and a focus which has a 60% chance of being CS and 40% chance of being DS.
 They are then assigned 10 difference preferences of projects